JBijtebier/CuttleFish/README.md

 # CuttleFish
 Modular Element-Based VST

-Building requires JUCE Library.
+Building requires JUCE Library and Maximilian.
 Once I have a good working version, I'll add a .dll here so you don't need that.